mmikowski/jquery.event.gevent/README.md

-quite similar, although I don't believe it has one important, magical capability as this plugin: if we *subcribe* a *function* on a jQuery *collection*, and then *delete* from the DOM the element(s) in that collecton from the DOM, the subscribe function will not be executed.
+quite similar, although I don't believe it has one important, magical capability as this plugin: if we *subcribe* a *function* on a jQuery *collection*, and then *delete* from the DOM the element(s) in that collecton, the subscribed function will not be executed.
 Indeed, no subscribed function will be executed for any collection where the DOM elements are removed.

 This is very handy.
-Let's say we want a `<div id='user'>`, to show a username when a *name-change* event occurs.
+Let's say we want  `<div id='user'/>`, to show a username when a *name-change* event occurs.
 We can subscribe a funcion like so:

     $.gevent.subscribe( $( '#user' ), 'name-change', onNameChange );

-Now when we publish the 'name-change' event, the `<div id='user>` exists and so the onNameChange function is invoked.
+Now when we publish the 'name-change' event, the `<div id='user/>` exists and so the onNameChange function is invoked.

-But later on we adjust the page we remove the `<div id='user'>` element from the DOM.
+But later on we adjust the page we remove the `<div id='user'/>` element from the DOM.
 Now the *function* *subscribed* on the *collection* will NOT be invoked.
 This is desired behavior.